-Uganda is a less expensive safari destination and offers more variety than Tanzania and Kenya, which are the more apparent options for East African safaris.
+Uganda is a less expensive safari destination.
+The country offers more variety than Tanzania and Kenya, which are the more apparent options for East African safaris.

-Uganda has a fantastic mix of savannah grasslands and tropical rainforests jungles.
+Uganda also has a fantastic mix of savannah grasslands and tropical rainforests jungles.

 2. What Is Included In Budget Uganda Safaris?